geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 The exact level of functionality for each device depends on the availability of the relevant proprietary hardware-specific binaries.

-For Nexus 4 and on Nexus 7, all configurations can be used, and all the hardware is functional.
+For Nexus 4 "mako" and on Nexus 7 "grouper" (Wi-Fi) and "tilapia" (Mobile), all configurations can be used, and all the hardware is functional.
 Due to hardware differences, do not use 4.1.1 on a Nexus 7 that was originally sold with 4.1.2 or newer.

-All configurations of Nexus 10 can be used.
+All configurations of Nexus 10 "manta" can be used.
 On those devices, graphics, audio, Wi-Fi, Bluetooth, camera, NFC, GPS and orientation sensors are functional.

 The variants of Galaxy Nexus that can be used are the GSM/HSPA+ configuration